Tharon-C/CSS-in-Components/PITCHME.md

 ---

-In terms of React, Angular, Vue, Webcomponents, etc.

----

-We could think of a component as independent piece of software with a clear boundary that is accessible through an API
+In programming a component is defined as an independent piece of software with a clear boundary accessible through an API

 ---